 · Or even join a different program of yours that might be a better fit

-Don’t let that old “I’m not good at sales” thinking get in the way of making a real difference in people’s lives, and in growing your business and your profits.
+After all is said and done, don’t let that old “I’m not good at sales” thinking get in the way of making a real difference in people’s lives, and in growing your business and your profits.
 With these simple tips, you can quickly turn your sales hiccups into a system for landing new clients consistently.
-And when you’re ready to take your business to the next level, schedule a discovery call of your own with Membership Fix.
+Finally, when you’re ready to take your business to the next level, schedule a discovery call of your own with Membership Fix.